 As with most reviews the focus is on the design and its evolution with the synthesizer.
 The functioning systems and sound quality are not necessarily considered.

-Yamaha made a big push in the late 80s to be king of the keyboards with huge range of amateur keyboards.
-They were successful in their efforts and seemed to have stolen the show from Casio who were very dominant in the early 80s.
-The PSR-4600 was the King of their PSR range and advertised itself as being a semi-professional instrument because of its large memory of quality sounds.
+Yamaha made a big push in the late 80s to be king of the keyboards and came out with a huge range of amateur keyboards.
+Their efforts paid off and by the late 80s had stolen the show from Casio who were very dominant in the early 80s.
+The PSR-4600 was at the top of their PSR range and advertised itself as being a semi-professional instrument because of its large memory of quality sounds.

 Price and Availability.

 Good examples exist and do show up from time to time.
 While designed for home use, they are well built and tend to have survived well.
-Be aware that while not heavy they are deceptively large at 1.2m in length, and might not be economical to ship or post.
-Out of the entire PSR range this is clearly the biggest, best and top of the line model.
+Be aware that while not heavy they are deceptively large at 1.2m in length, and might not be economical to post or transport.
+Out of the entire PSR range this is clearly the biggest, best and top of the line among Yamaha’s keyboard range.
 In our opinion it’s a future classic and one of the more collectible amateur instruments.

 First impression/ Delight